 Petition for Custody and Support of Minor Children

 Married parents who do not want to file for divorce, legal separation or annulment, or unmarried parents who have a signed Voluntary Declaration of Paternity may start a case for custody, visitation and support.
 This method may only be used if there has never been another case opened for the child(ren) of this relationship.
 More information can be found on the Sacramento Superior Court’s website at https://www.saccourt.ca.gov/family/docs/fl-custody-support-minor-children-packet.pdf.

 Victims of domestic violence may ask for custody or visitation orders as part of a domestic violence restraining order.
 For more information, see the Sacramento Superior Court’s website at https://www.saccourt.ca.gov/restraining-orders/domestic-violence.aspx.

 Guardianship is a legal procedure for non-parents (grandparent, aunt/uncle, other relative or interested party) seeking legal authority for the care and custody of and control over a minor child when the child’s parents are unable to do so.
-The Sacramento County Public Law Library offers a two-part workshop on Guardianship.
-The class is limited to petitioners filing a case in Sacramento County, for Guardianship of the Person only.
+The Sacramento County Public Law Library provides assistance to petitioners filing a guardianship case in Sacramento County, for Guardianship of the Person only.
 Call (916) 476-2731 to request an appointment.
 The Law Library’s Civil Self Help Center has has produced two sets of videos to help people apply for guardianship in Sacramento, which may be viewed online at https://saclaw.org/law-101/self-help-videos/#guardianship .